dribnet/purvs/README.md

 ## PS1 MDDN 242 2017

-### Recreation of John Maeda's 12 Clocks
+### Draft of Sand Clock

-This is my recreation of John Maeda's Clock.
-I changed the black-and-white colour into various colours.
-The mosaic squares moving on the background are very active and energetic so I choose some vivid colours.
-Also, I changed the text fond into more simple style so that the time could emphasized on the moving background.
+This is my draft of the Sand Clock.
+I plan to use the falling sand effect as the background, and several "containers" on the screen.
+Some of the containers will fill the sand so that gives the numbers.
+I also want to create the animation of sand in containers slowly grows from the bottom to the top to express the pass of time.